njhofmann/mtg-analysis/README.md

 # Motivating Questions

 * What is the relationship between the price of new MTG cards (hype / chase cards vs sleeper / overlooked cards) over time in relation to their subsequent prevalence in relevant metagames?

-* How much does a card seeing play after its release impact its price?
+* How much does a card seeing more or less play in a metagame impact its price?

-* If card was already predicted to be played, how does its price change?

-* If card was a sleeper, how much does its price change?

 * How much of an impact do reprints have on the price of MTG cards over time?

-* If a card is reprinted, how does print size relate to price decline?

-* How long does it take for the price to rebound to pre-reprint levels?
+How does print size and rarity relate to price decline?
+How long does it take for the price to rebound to pre-reprint levels?

-* Etc.
+* How have the prices for decks in non-rotating formats changed over time?

 # 3D Party Libraries
 * Data stored with [Postgres 11.5](https://www.postgresql.org/)